 to set the white balance again.
 If the intensity of the light changes, reset the custom white balance as well as the exposure.

 Pink Ladyslipper Orchid

 In the orchid photo above, the dark green leaves in the background would throw off a camera meter and the orchid would be overexposed.
 It is a perfect situation for using a gray card.
-With my camera on a tripod and my lens focused on the orchid, I turned off autofocus and put a gray card in between the orchid and my lens (and as close to the orchid as I cold hold it and still see through the camera to meter).
-With the gray card angled slightly up to catch the light from the gray sky, I metered the gray card and locked in the exposure reading.
+With my camera on a tripod and my lens focused on the orchid, I turned off autofocus and put a gray card in between the orchid and my lens.
+With the gray card angled slightly up to catch the light from the gray sky (the primary light source), I metered the gray card and locked in the exposure reading.
 Then I moved the gray card out of the way and photographed the orchid.

 It is important to turn off autofocus before using a gray card.
-As many lenses focus closer, they get longer and the light gets darker.
+As many lenses focus closer, they get longer, the light gets darker and the exposure changes.
 The lens, in essence, becomes a tunnel and the longer the tunnel, the darker it gets.
 Some lenses (especially macro lenses) will lose one or two stops of light as they approach the point of closest focus.
-If you focus on the gray card, the lens gets longer and the exposure changes .
+If you focus on the gray card, the lens gets longer and the exposure changes.
 Remember to focus on the subject, turn off autofocus, meter the gray card in the same light as the subject, lock in the exposure, then take the picture.